-The Temp/Gain screen is used to set the desired Temperature and Gain.
+The Temp/Gain screen is used to set the desired evaporation tube temperature and the photomultiplier Gain.
 When the screen is accessed, the cursor is on the Temp setting.
-This setting can be changed with the and buttons and validated by the button.
-The temperature range is 20 to 100° C.
+This evaporation tube temperature can be updated with the + and - buttons and validated with the 0^{K} button.

+The evaporation tube temperature range is from 20 to 100° C.